swetha0/lab-angular-prograd-contacts/README.md

 }
 ```

-### PROGRESSION 3 | Styling
+## Progression 3: Style Them

-Unfortunately, our contacts list isn't really production ready.
-It doesn't have much styling yet.
+Unfortunately, our contacts list isn't really ready.
+May be we could style it a little before to finish off.

-Remember the rules when styling.
-You can add a global stylesheet in your `index.html`, and apply component specific styles in the `.component.css` files.
+Remember these rules while styling: you can add a global stylesheet in your `index.html` and apply component specific styles in the `.component.css` files.

+Happy Coding ProGrad ❤️!